samvik07/Py-dy-Tuesdays-Slices/24-06-2025/README.md

           🌐 Do case classifications reveal healthcare surveillance capacities across regions?

-This dataset has a lot of information to explore with specific terms to understand, and it was difficult to interpret those in 30 minutes.
+This dataset has a wealth of information and required understanding several specific terms, which made it challenging to interpret it within 30 minutes.
-So the work for this week's task has been done fairly above the usual time limit!
+So this week’s task took a fair bit more time than usual!